stableton-dorahack/stablecoin-tact-contracts/sources/output/stableton_GateKeeperContract.md

 134: Invalid argument
 135: Code of a contract was not found
 136: Invalid address
+137: Masterchain support is not enabled for this contract
 4429: Invalid sender
+15032: not from stablecoin master
+22230: Already set
+23932: not enough tons sent
+31797: debt less than repay amount
 32589: updateDebtAccumulatedRate:Invalid timestamp
+41207: invalid sender
+43504: position will not be healthy
+53160: not from positions manager
+60380: no fees collected
+61910: not from positionsManager
+63577: withdrawal amount more than position has